 THE HOME RULE MOVEMENT

 In 1842 an organisation called Young Ireland was formed to campaign for Irish independence.
 (They were called 'Young Ireland' because they were opposed to O'Connell's 'Old Ireland', which advocated peaceful methods.
 In 1848 Young Ireland attempted an uprising.
-Led by William Smith O'Brien 1803-64 a group of Irish peasants fought with 46 members of the Irish Constabulary at Ballingary in County Tipperary.
+Led by William Smith O'Brien 1803-64 a group of Irish peasants fought with 46 members of the Irish Constabulary at Ballingarry in County Tipperary.
 The skirmish later became known as 'the battle of the Widow McCormack's cabbage patch'.
-Afterwards O'Brien was arrested.
+Afterward O'Brien was arrested.
 He was sentenced to death but instead was transported to Tasmania.

 In 1858 another movement called the Fenians was formed.
 In 1867 they attempted a rising in England, which did not succeed.
 In 1870 they were banned by the Catholic Church but they continued to operate.